"Appetites and Urges" EDCAS Program 2014-2015

 The use of adjunct modalities in the treatment of alcoholism and drug addiction is often essential in the recovery process.
 This course will focus on understanding the 12‐step programs, exploring similarities and differences, and developing a model whereby psychodynamic treatment and 12‐step programs are effectively integrated.

-THE INTERFACE OF BUDDHISM, PSYCHOANALYSIS AND ADDICTION IN WORKING WITH PATIENTS IN RECOVERY
+THE INTERFACE OF SPRITUALITY, PSYCHOANALYSIS AND ADDICTION IN WORKING WITH PATIENTS IN RECOVERY

 Course Instructors: Ann B. Chanler, Ph.D.

-This class will focus on the integration of Buddhism and psychoanalysis when working with patients in recovery.
+This class will focus on the interface of spirituality, with particular attention paid to mindfulness and psychoanalysis when working with patients in recovery.
 We will consider the value of loving kindness while peeling away the layers of deeply embedded feelings of inadequacy, pain and anger.
-Buddhism helps addicts connect to suffering with compassion.
-Like psychoanalysis, it encourages reflection and non-judgmental self-awareness.
-It creates an internal spaciousness through non-reaction and helps build self-respect.
-Both inspire a generosity towards self, self-confidence and a positive self-identity.
-The interpretation of events that cause distress-- not the events themselves-- will be explored.
+Spirituality helps addicts connect to suffering with compassion.
+Like psychoanalysis, it encourages reflection and non‐judgmental self‐awareness.
+It creates an internal spaciousness through non‐reaction and helps build self‐respect.
+Both inspire a generosity towards self, self‐confidence and a positive self‐identity.
+Discussion of how the interpretation of events‐‐ not the events themselves‐‐ that cause distress will be explored.

 DISSOCIATIVE IDENTITY DISORDER: THE REAL MAGICAL MYSTERY TOUR